BithinR/NETWORKWALKS-Bithin-B083-WK2-PM1-2-3-4-5-FOOTPRINTING---NETWORK-SCANNING/ATTACK WITH MULTIPLE KALI TOOLS/PM1-Report.md

 ## 🛡️ Authorization

-This reconnaissance was performed under the Networkwalks Cybersecurity Internship Letter of Authorization (Ref: NW-LOA-B082-017), valid from 17 August 2026 to 24 August 2026.
+This reconnaissance was performed under the Networkwalks Cybersecurity Internship Letter of Authorization (Ref: NW-LOA-B082-017), valid from 11 September 2026 to 18 September 2026.
 The target `networkwalks.com` is explicitly listed in scope for passive footprinting activities.

 ---